23 Years' Battery Customization

 This type of battery is being used in the following sectors; power grids, load shifting, and energy storage systems among others.
 It is important to note that the carbon foams are porous and the pores in the battery are responsible for the increased efficiency of the battery.

-Who developed the lightweight carbon foam batteries?
+Who developed the lightweight Firefly batteries?

 Dr. Rajeev together with a research group is the individual who developed the lightweight carbon foam batteries.
 The battery was developed under the INSPIRE fellowship where they came up with a carbon foam with a density of 0.3g/cc and less.
 They also made the battery 85% porous which enables it to have a very good mechanical strength.
+Carbon foam is made of high purity carbon and has a very low bulk density of below 0.04 g/cc, contributing to its lightweight and efficiency.

 The doctor together with his crew developed the battery that strongly depends on the energy storage system and they assured that they could replace the lead-acid batteries which were highly corroded and also has poor thermal stability.